NHS Greater Glasgow and Clyde is committed to working towards producing websites and web resources that can be accessed by all of our visitors.

 All pages produced on this NHS Greater Glasgow and Clyde website conform to the World Wide Web Consortium’s (W3C), Web Accessibility Initiative (WAI) and Web Content Accessibility Guidelines Level-A standard as a minimum.

 We are always keen to hear about ways we can improve the services we provide.
-If you are having any difficulties using this website, please contact us or call on 0141 211 8130
+If you are have ideas for improvement or are experiencing any difficulties using this website, please email ggc.communication.sandyford@nhs.scot or call 0141 211 8130.

-You can find out more about accessibility at:
+You can find out more about accessibility at www.w3.org.

 For help in making your computer work best for you try looking at the AbilityNet web site.